“Anime RPG Trash” or Clair Obscur and Genre Trouble

 While members of Sandfall have discussed the influence of other artforms on Clair Obscur, including cinema, and the labor of staged rehearsals for mocap performances,17 the game has not been marketed as a “cinematic” experience the same way that Final Fantasy VII was.
 Rather, if the game’s aesthetics elicits prestige, it is partly a result of Sandfall’s decision to use Unreal Engine 5 to create a detailed and realistic world modeled on the Belle Époque.
 As a result, characters are caked in blood and mud, areas contain minute details that lend themselves towards environmental storytelling, and expressive facial animations heighten the narrative drama.
 Without a doubt, Unreal Engine is not beholden to specific styles.
 Both Persona 3 Reload (P-Studio, 2024) and Romancing SaGa 2: Revenge of the Seven (xeen Inc., 2024) are anime style games made with Unreal.
 But as Jim Malazita argues, Unreal’s capability for photorealism, “…traffics in multiple kinds of white vision and authority.”18 That is to say that Unreal’s capacity for photorealism is part of a larger hegemonic structure of visual culture, including painting, photography, and cinema, one that has historically privileged mechanically produced images as the aesthetic par excellence.
 Andre Bazin articulated a foundational version of this argument over sixty years ago when he suggested that the objectivity of photography allows it to become, “the most important event in the history of the plastic arts.”19 It seems then that when discussing how games incorporate qualities of cinema, it is not necessarily a matter of whether or how games employ long-takes, shot-reverse-shots, or jump-cuts, but rather how games produce the camera’s mechanical gaze as a means to be “serious.”
 Clair Obscur thereby emerges as the most important event in the history of the JRPG because even as characters battle strange creatures and traverse surreal environments, the game still draws upon elements of realism.

-Part of the mythology surrounding Clair Obscur has been on how the game was made by a small group of amateurs who had turned towards Unreal for its affordability—a recent New York Times article revealed that the development budget was a mere $10-million,20 a fraction of Final Fantasy XVI‘s reportedly $58.3-million cost.21 In the wake of failing to recoup ever soaring developmental investments, the contemporary games industry finds itself crashing and burning, especially as companies are intent on using generative A.I. to cut labor expenditure.
+Part of the mythology surrounding Clair Obscur has centered on how the game was developed by a small group of amateurs who had turned towards Unreal for its affordability—a recent New York Times article revealed that the development budget was a mere $10-million,20 a fraction of Final Fantasy XVI‘s reportedly $58.3-million cost.21 In the wake of failing to recoup ever soaring developmental investments, the contemporary games industry finds itself crashing and burning, especially as companies are intent on using generative A.I. to cut labor expenditure.
 At some point in time, something has to give, but the narrative surrounding Clair Obscur demonstrates that it is possible to make successful games on a fraction of the budget.
 That is to say, a sustainable method to produce widely popular and commercially successful games exists.
 My point here is not to uphold Clair Obscur as the future of the JRPG, but rather to point out that the history of the genre in the Anglosphere is merely a twisted reflection of how the JRPG actually developed, with dozens of titles remaining unlocalized or inaccessible, leading to this precise scenario surrounding Clair Obscur.
 The curse of Final Fantasy has been to represent the entire JRPG genre when Japanese developers, both big and small, have long demonstrated a rich diversity in approaches.

 I am not naïve enough to believe that the sudden localization of Gunparade March (Alfa System, 2000) or Sakura Wars 3: Paris is Burning?
 (Sega, 2001) would lead the same person who sneers at Final Fantasy XIII to have a greater appreciation of the JRPG genre and the works which influenced it.
 One need to only look at the negative reception of titles such as Unlimited SaGa (Square 2002) and Breath of Fire: Dragon Quarter (Capcom, 2002) to understand that the question is not about wanting more radical titles.
 But with recent games such as Angeline Era (Analgesis Productions, 2025) and [DE:] Fanastasis (Mosamosa, 2024), the genre proves that it is far from stagnant and perhaps richer than the more conservative design ethos of Clair Obscur gives it credit for.